| DCL Manual |

 1: module DataStructure: org.foo.util.*, org.foo.view.Tree

-includes all classes of package org.foo.util
+DataStructure includes all classes of package org.foo.util and class

-of package org.foo.view
+Tree of package org.foo.view.

 A